nandabritto/MSP-4/TESTING.md

 - The images displayed on the exam list page (within the cards) were not uniform and some appeared stretched
 - Go back button on the exam page does not work (page doesn't exist)
 - Having the pattern in the background is fine, but if it is to be removed then the card background will need to be lighter
-- On the login/register pages, the blue link to the oposite page is not very visible
+- On the login/register pages, the blue link to the opposite page is not very visible
 - Name when I am signed in is not very big, or properly aligned
 - The Providers new page, it would look better if the fields aligned
 - In the Providers amend page, it would be better if the current logo was displayed as an image
-- In the delet providers page, it would be good to confirm all the details, not just the title
+- In the delete providers page, it would be good to confirm all the details, not just the title

 ## Sprint 6 - 1st November - 7th November 2021